hashicorp/terraform/website/source/docs/providers/fastly/r/service_v1.html.markdown

 # fastly\_service\_v1

-Provides an Fastly Service, representing the configuration for a website, app, api, or anything else to be served through Fastly.
+Provides a Fastly Service, representing the configuration for a website, app, api, or anything else to be served through Fastly.
 A Service encompasses Domains and Backends.

-The Service resource requires a domain name that is correctly setup to direct traffic to the Fastly service.
-See Fastly's guide on [Adding CNAME Records][2] on their documentation site for guidance.
+The Service resource requires a domain name that is correctly set up to direct traffic to the Fastly service.
+See Fastly's guide on [Adding CNAME Records][fastly-cname] on their documentation site for guidance.

 ## Example Usage